harrykipper/covid/README.md

 # covid19 in Vo' Euganeo (or anywhere else)

-A tentative multi-level network based SIR model of the progression of the COVID19 infection.
+A tentative multi-level network based SEIR model of the progression of the COVID19 infection.

 ## The model